Organised Crime Act 2015: Uses of the Act

 While crime situation in Singapore remains under control, the new law offers law enforcers an extra advantage especially against masterminds who instruct and intimate others into criminal acts.
 Becoming a member or recruiting members to join an OCG is also now a punishable offence.

+For example, in 2020, eight persons were arrested due to their suspected involvement with criminal syndicates, and charged under the Organised Crime Act in 2023, among others.